 Dr. Larry Price has been Research Director for Electromedical Products International, Inc. since 2007.
 He has worked on several Alpha-Stim® studies and surveys in both the civilian and military sectors.
 He earned his PhD from Georgia State University in 1997 with concentrations in research, measurement, statistics and higher education.
 Prior to coming to Texas State University-San Marcos where he is currently a Professor of Psychometrics and Statistics and the Director of the Initiative for Interdisciplinary Research Design & Analysis (IIRDA), he served as a Psychometrician and Statistician for the Emory University School Medicine Department of Psychiatry & Behavioral Sciences from 1996 to 1999.
 Between 1999 and 2001, Dr. Price was employed at The Psychological Corporation in San Antonio, Texas as a Psychometrician II.
 Dr. Price continues to serve as a consultant for The Psychological Corporation, The University of Texas Health Science Center – San Antonio’s Functional MRI Research Imaging Center, and METRICA, Inc./United States Air Force.

 Tonja Trammell has been with Electromedical Products International, Inc. in various capacities since 2004.
-Mrs. Trammell has worked her way up through customer service, government services, and now serves as Operations and Government Services Director.
+Mrs. Trammell has worked her way up through customer service, government services, and now serves as Government Services Director.
 She works directly with the Department of Defense, Veterans Administration, and Indian Health Services as Government Services Director.
-She also works with EPI departmental managers to ensure optimal communication and efficiency.